COURSE UNIT TITLE

 Assessment Criteria

-1) Class participation is compulsory. (%70) students are expected to participate into class discussions.
+1. Class participation is compulsory. (%70) Students are expected to participate prepared into class discussions.

-4) Students held exempt from class participation from a previous semester, are expected to stay updated with the current year's course content.
+4. Students held exempt from class participation from a previous semester, are responsible with the current year's course content.

 Language of Instruction